-The Members of the Network will endeavour to:
+The Members of the SAN will endeavor to:

 - Act within the 'Seven Principles of Public Life', in particular to provide independent, informed advice avoiding actual or perceived conflicts of interest and taking a collegiate approach to policy and strategy development;